skypjack/entt/docs/md/entity.md

 with different deletion policies, so that users can best choose type by type.<br/>
 In particular, the library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.
+There are two options to achieve it:

-To do so, it's required to specialize the `component_traits` class.<br/>
+* A compile-time method, which is to specialize the `component_traits` class.
+* A runtime method, which is to set the deletion policy for a pool manually.

+Also, there is no problem changing the deletion policy at runtime, even when a compile-time policy exists.<br/>
-The definition common to all components is the following:
+The compile-time definition common to all components is the following:

 ```cpp
 struct basic_component_traits {